 “Dan” means the essence of red-like this wine- strong and vibrant.
 “Ying” translates to a beautiful singing bird.
 Both sing a symphony, one with voice, one from the vines.
 Just as the wine is a blend of two varieties, weaving their individual strength and beauty, so too is our family now a blend of Chinese and Australian cultures.

-10% of sales of this wine are donated to organisations and families caring for Asian orphans.
+A percentage of sales of this wine are donated to organisations and families caring for Asian orphans.
 All sales of this wine within mainland China are donated to Half the Sky Foundation with which Symphony Hill Wines is a small business partner.
 The aim of Half the Sky Foundation is for all children in orphanages to receive excellent nurturing care in addition to the basics required for survival.
 The Chinese government works closely with Half the Sky to better train orphanage workers.
 Half the Sky are now building training centres in all provinces.
 They have a wide range of programs they provide to children in orphanages across China including the same orphanage which cared for our daughter.

 It is a wonderful blessing to be able to merge our passion for wine with our passion to make a difference in the world.
 Symphony Hill Wines is named after the phrase, “symphony of life” which celebrates all things that make life special, including great wine, great friends, great beauty, and making sure your presence on this planet has a positive influence on those who cross your path.
 With our Danying wine so many of these facets merge together.